 If you have never taken a drink in your life so far, then better to keep it that way for the rest of your life.
 Sure, ‘life is fun with a little beer’, as one pastor, serving me up a frothful, remarked.
 But life can be even funner without taking any risk with it, I think.

-I have given up my weekly moderate drinking, and now I dont take even an ounce of alcohol on a regular basis.
-I am waiting till my Lord, the world’s greatest brewmaster, comes with his kegs so I can taste again, as often as I desire, all my favorite beverages I had poured out of my regular life, especially lager from Copenhagen and the tender toddy in my native village.
+I have given up my once-a-week moderate drinking of beer, and drink only occasionally, never alone, but only in the company of believers on special occasions, such as at the Feasts of Tabernacles.
+I am waiting till my Lord, the world’s greatest brewmaster, comes with his kegs so I can taste as often as I desire, perhaps daily, all my favorite beverages I have stopped drinking on a regular basis, especially lager from Copenhagen.

 ‘On this mountain the Lord Almighty will prepare a feast of rich food for all peoples, a banquet of aged wine – the best of meats and the finest of wines’…‘of fat things full of marrow, of well-refined wines on the lees.’
 Is 25:6 NIV; NKJV